 Dynamic host configuration protocol (DHCP) assigns the IP addresses dynamically over the network.
 DHCP is more versatile than BOOTP, and it is backward compatible which means that it can interoperate with BOOTP clients.

-Dynamic assignment of IP addresses is desirable for several three reasons-
+Dynamic assignment of IP addresses is advantageous for numerous three reasons

 - IP addresses are assigned on demand.